Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

-In the most general case, let us say we have $n$ telescopes indexed $\alpha=0,\dots,n-1$ where modes $q=0,\ldots, K-1$ are collected at each one of them (since it is impossible to collect an infinite number of modes).
-And we bring these modes to a central location through single mode fibers where they are combined in a linear interferometer with a desired unitary transformation, which will have $nK$ input modes and $nK$ output modes.
-Such a linear optical interferometer with any arbitrary unitary transformation can be created using a total of $nK(nK-1)/2$ Mach-Zehnder interferometers (MZIs)~\cite{Clements2016}.
-Since a Mach-Zehnder interferometer comprises two 50-50 beam splitters and two phase shifters, a total of $nK(nK-1)$ 50-50 beam splitters and the same number of (tunable) phase shifters suffice to realize a general linear optical unitary.
-This means that if we can create the equivalence of the action of a 50-50 beam splitter (acting on a single-photon state spread across the two modes) by using shared entanglement, in principle we can carry out the same protocol $nK(nK-1)$ times along with the same number of phase transformations to reproduce the effect of an arbitrary beam splitter circuit with shared entanglement, but without co-locating light from the $n$ telescopes.
-But, that is exactly what Gottesman et al.'s proposal~\cite{Gottesman2012} shows how to do.
+In the most general case, let us say we have $n$ telescopes indexed $\alpha=0,\dots,n-1$ where local spatial modes indexed $q=0,\ldots, K-1$ are collected and sorted at each one of them.
+We bring these $K$ modes, coupled into single mode optical fibers, to a central location where they are combined in a linear interferometer in a desired unitary transformation, i.e., one with $nK$ input modes and $nK$ output modes.
+Such a linear optical interferometer realizing an arbitrary unitary mode transformation can be created using a total of $nK(nK-1)/2$ Mach-Zehnder interferometers (MZIs)~\cite{Clements2016}.
+Since a Mach-Zehnder interferometer comprises two 50-50 beam splitters and two single-mode phase shifters, a total of $nK(nK-1)$ 50-50 beam splitters and the same number of (tunable) single-mode phase shifters suffice to realize a general linear optical unitary.
+This means that if we can create the equivalence of the action of a 50-50 beam splitter (acting on a single-photon state spread across the two nonlocal modes on which the beamsplitter acts) by using pre-shared entanglement, in principle we can carry out $nK(nK-1)$ such nonlocal beamsplitters along with the same number of (local) single mode phases to reproduce the effect of an arbitrary beam splitter circuit consuming up to $nK(nK-1)$ pre-shared Bell pairs between quantum memories held at pairs of telescope sites, but without ever co-locating light from the $n$ telescopes.
+In this paper, we show how to realize the building block of the above argument---a two-input nonlocal beamsplitter acting on a photon spread across the two nonlocal modes---by first loading the photon mode at each site into a quantum memory~\cite{Khabiboulline2018} along with local quantum gates acting on those memories, and a preshared Bell pair among the two sites, via a sequence of local quantum gates.

-Therefore, local spatial-mode sorting at each telescope site, locally-applied single-mode phases and entanglement assisted nonlocal realizations of two-mode 50-50 beamsplitters (see Fig. \ref{fig1}) can be used to compile the most general nonlocal multimode linear-optical pre-detection interferometry, thus helping attain quantum-limited resolution for quantitative imaging problems discussed above, but limited only by the geometry of, and the light collected by the $n$-telescope baseline.
+Therefore, local spatial-mode sorting at each telescope site, locally-applied single-mode phases and entanglement-assisted nonlocal realizations of two-mode 50-50 beamsplitters (see Fig. \ref{fig1}) can be used to compile the most general nonlocal multimode linear-optical pre-detection interferometry, thus helping attain quantum-limited resolution for quantitative imaging problems discussed above, limited only by the geometry of, and the light collected by the $n$-telescope baseline.